BehavioralBridge Care

 1. Fill out Interest Form to ensure fit

-2. Initial Consultation: You'll tell me more about the issue and I'll walk you through my approach.
-I'll begin building a personalized step-by-step plan.
+2. Initial Consultation: You tell me about the issue and we'll begin building a personalized step-by-step plan.
 I will meet the child and, if needed, complete a direct assessment with the child.
 We will then determine best approach for helping your child, whether that's purely parent coaching sessions, a mix of parent coaching and direct sessions with your child, virtual, or in-person.

 3. Sessions: Even if direct sessions with your child are needed, I will move instruction from me to you as quickly as possible.
 It is not useful if the child does not participate without me present.
 You'll learn how to guide progress with calm, consistent tools.